immauss/openvas/Readme.md

 ## Documentation ##
 The current docs are maintained on github [here](https://immauss.github.io/openvas/)
 - - - -
+# 9 May 2023 #
+Yet another minor update from GB.
+Also some bug fixes, mostly in the way version numbers are displayed during startup.

 # 3 May 2023 #
 ## 22.4.13 ##